DOME-Marketplace/dome-odrl-profile/policy/replication/README.md

 > TODO: to be clarified: JLA: this seems to be a special use case

 As a DOME-Marketplace operator (thus, through the BAE) I can set acceptance policies based on criteria to control which offerings from other providers can be exposed on the DOME-Marketplace.
-Criteria can consider attributes of the `source`-marketplace, e.g.:
+Criteria can consider attributes of the `Source`-marketplace, e.g.:

 - legal information
 - certification schemes